MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/inventory_item.md

 This is an internal attribute.
 It is a whole number inherited from the weight of Inventory Item's Prefab.
 If the Inventory Item is capable of containing Inventory Items, the Inventory Items inside will add to the weight of the parent Inventory Item.
-This will also be added to the Player's [[carry weight|Data-Structure:-Player#carry-weight]].
+This will also be added to the Player's [carry weight](player.md#carry-weight).

 ### Inventory